Lemon Poppy Seed Cake

 Butter and sugar mixture in a stand mixer.

-Scrape down the sides of the bowl again.
-With the mixer on low speed, beat in one-quarter of the flour mixture.
+Scrape down the sides of the bowl, then add the eggs one at a time, beating well after each one.
+Give the bowl another quick scrape, then, with the mixer on low, beat in a quarter of the flour mixture.

 Dry ingredients in a stand mixer with a butter mixture.